internet-sicherheit/kisshome-ids-docker/README.md

 The easiest way to install and run is the 'install-kisshome-ids-watchdog.sh' Skript in the [KISSHome-IDS-Watchdog](https://github.com/internet-sicherheit/kisshome-ids-docker/tree/main/KISSHome-IDS-Watchdog) Folder

+For a manual installation follow the steps below.

 ## Pull

 To pull an image, use